 Pathologists who use CINtec® Histology demonstrate improved diagnostic consistency and diagnostic agreement between each other and with expert gynecopathologists1.

-19,250 CINtec® Histology slide interpretations by community pathologists confirmed ≥ 99.1% acceptability for staining, morphology and background1.
+19,250 CINtec® Histology slide interpretations by 70 individual surgical pathologists confirmed ≥ 99.1% acceptability for staining, morphology and background1.

 You think you know what truth is?